Chiplet

-Multiple chiplets working together in a single integrated circuit may be called a multi-chip module (MCM), hybrid IC, 2.5D IC, or an advanced package.
+Multiple chiplets working together in a single integrated circuit may be called a multi-chip module, hybrid IC, 2.5D IC, or an advanced package.

-Chiplets may be connected with standards such as UCIe, Bunch of Wires (BoW), OpenHBI, and OIF XSR.
+Chiplets may be connected with standards such as UCIe, bunch of wires (BoW), AIB (Advanced Interface Bus), OpenHBI (Open High Bandwidth Interface), and OIF (Optical Internetworking Forum) XSR (Extra Short Reach).
+Chiplets not designed by the same company must be designed with interoperability in mind.